google/visualblocks/README.md

 # Contributions

-We are not accepting external contributions at this time.
+We are not accepting contributions at this time.
 The Visual Blocks team will contribute to this library.
-As this is an experimental release aimed at starting a conversation and gauging community interest, we want to explicitly communicate a lack of guarantee for long term maintenance.

 # Copyright and license
 Copyright under the Apache 2.0 license.

 # Note
 This is not an officially supported Google product.
+As this is an experimental release aimed at starting a conversation and gauging community interest, we want to explicitly communicate a lack of guarantee for long term maintenance.